San Diego, California | Pre-Conferences: November 28 & 29 | Conference: November 29 — December 2, 2023

 At CASSummit, the conversations are just as impactful as the sessions.
 This is where the full resuscitation community comes together to share insight, spark ideas and build lasting connections.
 The one thing they all have in common is the motivation to save more lives from time-sensitive emergencies.

-• Explore the Exhibit Hall and Demo Stage to meet innovators and experience the latest tools in action
+• Explore the exhibit hall and demo stage to meet innovators and experience the latest tools in action

-• Visit the Poster Sessions to engage with new research and connect directly with investigators
+• Visit the poster sessions to engage with new research and connect directly with investigators

 • Join Breakfast with Champions for small-group conversations with resuscitation leaders across disciplines